NowdotAI/NowAssistAgent/docs/source/key_concepts.rst

 Crew and knowledge graph
 ------------------------

-The crew (:class:`motleycrew.crew.crew.MotleyCrew`) is a central concept in motleycrew.
+The crew (:class:`NowDotAI.crew.crew.NowDotAICrew`) is a central concept in NowDotAI.
 It is the orchestrator that knows what tasks sould be done in which order, and manages the execution of those tasks.

 The crew has an underlying knowledge graph, in which it stores all information relevant to the execution of the tasks.